mehmetalicayhan/c-n-lockindicator/README.md

     c-n-lockindicator
 </h1>

-## A simple capslock and numlock indicator
+## A simple capslock and numlock indicator developed using Qt and QML

 > <h2> You can see the change on the status bar when you press Capslock or numlock